 We lived in Amsterdam for 3 and 1/2 years, and had the opportunity to spend four fun filled summers there.
 We were able to enjoy a wide variety of great things and want to share our top 10 things to do in Amsterdam in summer that were our favourites.
 They are in no particular order as we’d never agree otherwise!
 The festivals listed below are held every summer, so if something piques your interest, research the future year’s event accordingly.

-This festival runs for several days with all sorts of global music, however, on the Sunday in Oosterpark, all performances are free and no tickets are required.
+The Amsterdam Roots Festival runs for several days with all sorts of global music, however, on the Sunday in Oosterpark, all performances are free and no tickets are required.
 Take a picnic or snack on some of the diverse (Surinamese, Mexican, Ethiopian) food from the stalls.

 This open air movie festival is gratis (free), but get there early to get a deck chair.
 Also, check the listings for English movies, unless you happen to be bilingual, as a French film will be subtitled in Dutch.